 I die and dream . . . then I die again and am born as a successful lawyer.
 Again I die and am reborn as Yogananda. . . .
 I used to find such pleasure in discovering my past incarnations.
 [Dr 169]

-The alarming point: In none of his later-claimed incarnations the "reborn Arjuna" (Yogananda) appears to have taught kriya yoga.
-That is one point.
-Another is: He was not what is called "good company" in some of them either.
+Alarming points: In none of his later-claimed incarnations the "reborn Arjuna" (Yogananda) appears to have taught kriya yoga.
+He was not what is called "good company" in some of them either.
 It means you could risk a whole lot in many coming lives if you link up to him if or when he appears as another ruthless, vicious greedy tyrant, for example.

 In Journey to Self-Realization (2000), there is a Yogananda talk, "Preparing for Your Next Incarnation" (p.
 254 ff).
 Consider this, then: If the karma of a mutilating tyrant and murderous marauder combine so that Yogananda is reborn as a vicious, murderous dog some time, there may be no benefit and much trouble from a former, ill-sworn oath (the SRF kriya pledge), in part the name of Jesus who said "don't swear at all".

-To fall fo rhetoric through gullibility and inexperience together - thinking too well about unsound, unfair or Gamy ones - may lead to stiff, hard stultifying bargains, a cult, and subjected to heavens know what.
+To fall for rhetoric through gullibility and inexperience together - thinking too well about unsound, unfair or Gamy ones - may lead to stiff, harsh and stultifying bargains, a cult, and being subjected to heavens know what.